 WELCOME TO BETH ISRAEL’S INFORMATION HUB FOR ALL THINGS RELATED TO COVID-19 AND THE REOPENING OF OUR CAMPUS.
 YOU CAN VISIT THIS PAGE FOR CONTINUED UPDATES.

-Our current plan utilizes the guidelines given by the CDC, San Diego County Public Health Department, and feedback from practicing physicians within the Beth Israel community.
-Restrictions on gathering sizes and limitations on vulnerable population’s participation will likely continue for a period of time.
+Our safety planning utilizes the guidelines given by the CDC, San Diego County Public Health Department, and feedback from practicing physicians within the Beth Israel community.
+Restrictions on gathering sizes and limitations on vulnerable population’s participation will likely continue for awhile.
 These restrictions will be part of defining what we can and cannot do.
 As the guidelines change, our plan may change, too.
 If changes occur, we will communicate them.

 Bill and Sid Rubin Preschool